The Most Common Cardiovascular Diseases

 Complaints can vary depending on which valve is diseased.
-Symptoms begin to emerge as the complaint increases.
+Symptoms begin to emerge as complaints increase.
 These are generally fatigue, becoming quick to tire, palpitations, feeling blocked, a shortage of breath, and swollen feet signaling an edema in the body.

-In arrhythmia, problems arise as a result of the rate of heart beat.
+In arrhythmia, problems arise as a result of heart beat rate.
 Although arrhythmias are generally seen in patients with already existing cardiac conditions, they can also develop in people who have no health problems.

 Some sufferers are unaware of these problems and will only get diagnosed during a routine checkup, or following an electrocardiography taken for another reason.
 Yet, a significant number of patients consult their doctors with complaints of palpitations, irregular heartbeats, feeling an irregular sensation in the chest, a feeling of emptiness, dizziness, fainting, a reduction in the capacity for exertion, and shortness of breath.

-Endocarditis is the microbial inflammation of the inner layer of the heart called the endocardium which also involves the heart valves.
-Symptoms vary depending on the part of the heart that is infected and the type of bacteria causin the infection.
+Endocarditis is the microbial inflammation of the inner layer of the heart, called the endocardium which also involves the heart valves.
+Symptoms vary depending on the part of the heart that is infected and the type of bacteria causing the infection.

 It is imperative that endocarditis receives treatment.
 Heart patients in particular need careful protection.

 Defined by the World Health Organization (WHO) in 1995, cardiomyopathies are diseases of the heart muscle that result in the dysfunction of the heart.
 The four groups of cardiomyopathies are as follows:

 - Arrhythmogenic Right Ventricular Cardiomyopathy